-FY22 Supplemental and FY23 Appropriations Priorities
+FY23 Appropriations Priorities

-- Working with a coalition of Michigan CDFI partners to secure \$150 million in funding for a one-time state CDFI fund as a part of a FY22 supplemental budget. - Our team is looking to further engage the appropriations process to look at ways to fund financial literacy endeavors and positive consumer engagement, payday lending alternative programs, and continued community development. - The Governor included a recommendation for \$5 million in funding for the Michigan Saves program.
-We will continue to advocate for funding for this program in the FY23 budget.
+- Worked with a coalition of Michigan CDFI partners to secure \$75 million in funding for a one-time state CDFI fund as a part of the FY23 budget. - Our team is looking to further engage the appropriations process to look at ways to fund financial literacy endeavors and positive consumer engagement, payday lending alternative programs, and continued community development. - \$2.5 million in funding was secured in the FY23 budget for the Michigan Saves Program.